-During the year ended December 31, 2013, Noncontrolling interest decreased by \$17.5 million as a result of Other comprehensive loss, primarily due to currency translation adjustment.
+During the years ended December 31, 2014 and 2013, Noncontrolling interest decreased by \$12.4 million and \$17.5 million, respectively, as a result of Other comprehensive loss, primarily due to foreign currency translation adjustment.

 Share-Based Payments

 The Company adopted the Colfax Corporation 2008 Omnibus Incentive Plan on April 21, 2008, as amended and restated on April 2, 2012 (the "2008 Plan").
 The 2008 Plan provides the Compensation Committee of the Company's Board of Directors discretion in creating employee equity incentives.
 Awards under the 2008 Plan may be made in the form of stock options, stock appreciation rights, restricted stock, restricted stock units, dividend equivalent rights, performance shares, performance units, and other stock-based awards.